-Susoctocog alfa (recombinant porcine coagulation factor VIII) 500U/mL
+Susoctocog alfa (recombinant coagulation factor VIII, porcine sequence) powder for

 Consumer Medicine Information